pranavp48/Blinkit-Data-Analysis-Dashboard/README.md

    - Added interactivity using slicers and filters.

 ### 4. **Publishing and Sharing**
-   - Published the dashboard using Power BI Service for online access.
+   - The dashboard was published using Power BI Service for online access.
    - Exported reports as needed for offline sharing.

 ---